The Time Meddler

 Sue: Yes!

 We’ve watched three episodes in rapid succession, a record for this experiment, but Sue wants to go on.
-If we do this, it will be the first time we have watched a whole story in a single sitting together since 1993′s screening of Genesis of the Daleks.
+If we do, this will be the first time we’ve sat through a whole story in a single sitting together since Genesis of the Daleks in 1993.

 Sue: Let’s carry on.